iricigor/iricigor/README.md

 - :serbia: I was born in Prijepolje, Serbia
 - :czech_republic: I live in the Prague, Czechia

-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning F#
 - 💬 Ask me about PowerShell _(I :heart: PowerShell !)_

 ### See also some of my other pages